 With the aim of increasing the number of items subject to elimination of tariffs on IT products, ITA expansion negotiations launched in May 2012 outside the Doha Round negotiations and an agreement was reached in December 2015.
 Elimination of tariffs on 201 items started gradually in July 2016, and elimination of approximately 90% of tariffs on the subject items is planned to be completed by July 2019.
 By January 2024, tariffs on all 201 items will have been completely eliminated for 55 members (see 2.
 (2) "Information Technology Agreement (ITA) Expansion Negotiation" in Chapter 5 of Part II for details).
-As for the Philippines, elimination of tariffs started in July 2017.
-For example, high tariff items for which tariffs are to be eliminated by the Philippines include new-type semiconductors (50%), recorders and players (50%), switching devices (50%), etc. Tariffs on all subject items including the above items will be eliminated gradually and will have been completely eliminated by 2023.
+As for the Philippines, eliminated by the Philippines include new-type semiconductors (50%), recorders and players (50%), switching devices (50%), etc. Tariffs on all subject items including the above items will be eliminated gradually and will have been completely eliminated by 2023.